Help Center

 BlueConic Android plugin

-The creation of the Android app itself is beyond the scope of this walkthrough.
 For more information on working with BlueConic from an Android native app, see the BlueConic SDK for Android.

 Creating your BlueConic plugin